 Mr. Maggiano has spoken throughout the United States for the rights of injury victims who, without such a voice, would never be heard in Congress or the Halls of Justice.

-The following provide more details about the numbers awards, honors, distinctions and recognitions Michael Maggiano has received throughout his illustrious legal career.
+The following provides more details about the numbers awards, honors, distinctions and recognitions Michael Maggiano has received throughout his illustrious legal career.

 2015 Bergen’s Top Lawyers Distinction

 In June 2015, (201) Magazine published an article in their magazine that featured a segment known as Bergen’s Top Lawyers, a peer-review survey focusing on some of the greatest lawyers in all of Bergen County.
 Michael Maggiano was presented with the Bergen’s Top Lawyer Award.
 Attorneys in Bergen were contacted and asked whom they would recommend in the country and in the given area of law.
 The survey was conducted by Professional Research Services (PRS) of Royal Oak, Michigan.
 After all, attorneys were contacted by PRS, an online ballot was constructed and each attorney was invited to recommend up to three colleagues in each given legal specialty.
 After nominations were complete, each nominee was carefully evaluated based on the survey results.
 Things taken into consideration were the legitimacy of their practicing license and their current standing with the State Bar Association of New Jersey.
 In the area of Personal Injury lawyers, Michael Maggiano was chosen as a winner for recognition!
 Maggiano commented on the recognition:

 “This is quite an honor for me.
 The fact that (201) Magazine included me in its selection of Bergen’s Top Lawyers signals that my constant effort to deliver excellent work has paid off.
 It is gratifying to be recognized in this way.”